meribold/meribold.org/_projects/signal-cli.bash.md

     interactive use
 ---

-signal-cli.bash is a pair of Bash scripts that wrap [signal-cli][] to provide a more convenient interface and [desktop notifications][].
+signal-cli.bash is collection of two Bash scripts that wrap [signal-cli][] to provide a more convenient interface and [desktop notifications][].

 <https://github.com/meribold/signal-cli.bash>